billkendrick/iverba-2/README-extra.md

 ...

-When you first run the game, you'll be asked to choose a dictionary.
-Currently, American English (EN_US), Spanish (ES_ES), and French (FR_FR)
-are available.
 (Other languages are possible, see the "Extending" section, below.)

-Press the key that corresponds to the dictionary you wish to play (e.g., [A] for English, etc.)  The title screen will appear and the dictionary will be loaded.

 After you've chosen a dictionary, the game will remember your choice.
 On subsequent loads, the game won't ask again.
 However, you can press